PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

-# Multiple Cloud Flows
+# Multiple Flows

 Running an in-process Agent is simple when developing a single Flow.
-A more scalable approach is to use the CLI to run a standalone Local Agent that can execute multiple Flows at a time scheduled by Prefect Cloud.
+A more scalable approach is to use the CLI to run a standalone Local Agent that can execute multiple Flows at a time scheduled by the Prefect API.

 ## Run an Agent Manually